Secondary School

 Choosing a secondary school

-Once the branch of secondary education has been decided, it is possible to visit the schools.
+Once the branch of secondary education has been decided, it is possible for parents and pupils to visit schools.
 Some schools only offer one branch, others several.
-Schools organise open days (informatiedagen) where one has the opportunity to put questions to the teachers.
+Schools organise open days (informatiedagen) where parents and potential pupils have the opportunity to put questions to the teachers.
 It does happen that a school has too many applicants and must reject some of them.
 It is therefore important to apply in good time and consider alternatives.
 Please note that it is only possible to register with one school at a time.
-Be aware that a lottery system is used within Amsterdam and haarlem to determine who gets into the schools so applicants are required to list their top 12 choices.

 Amsterdam has 75 secondary schools.
-For more information on primary and secondary schools in Amsterdam excluding international schools, click here.
+Find more information (in Dutch) on primary and secondary schools in Amsterdam excluding international schools.
 A school guide (scholengids) can be obtained from your city district or municipality.

 International bridging classes

-If a child is relatively new to the Netherlands and would normally follow a VMBO-t, HAVO or VWO education, but his or her command of Dutch is not quite sufficient, he or she can attend an international bridging year.
-This year is known as kopklas and takes place between primary and secondary school.
+Children who are relatively new to the Netherlands and would normally follow a VMBO-t, HAVO or VWO education, but their command of Dutch is not quite sufficient, they can attend an international bridging year.
+This is known as kopklas and takes place between primary and secondary school.
 The kopklas is located in the building of a secondary school, but administratively the child remains in primary education, meaning that pupils are enrolled in the kopklas via their primary school but follow the secondary school timetable, keeping in touch with their peers.
 They take an admission test to see if it is appropriate for them to take part in the bridging class.
-Children aged four to 12 that are new to the Netherlands can attend specially designed newcomers' classes to acquaint them with Dutch language and culture.
+Children aged four to 12 that are new to the Netherlands can attend specially designed newcomers’ classes to acquaint them with Dutch language and culture.

 Bilingual secondary education

 Various secondary schools in and around Amsterdam offer bilingual education.
-The enrollment procedure for these schools is the same as for other schools.
+The enrolment procedure for these schools is the same as for other schools.

 Amsterdam